Pip Lacey

 Pip rose through the ranks fast, eventually landing her first head chef role.
 ‘There’s more pressure then,’ she says.
 ‘Angela holds a Michelin star and it’s holding that baby for someone.’
 As well as more responsibility, the seniority brought attention, and in 2015 Pip appeared on Great British Menu for the first time (during her second outing in 2017, she took her Wimbledon-themed starter all the way to the grand banquet).
 At the same time, she and friend Gordy McIntyre – who first met during a snowboarding trip – began to revive long-held dreams of opening their own venue.
 Pip left Murano and enjoyed a brief stint heading up Angela’s The Delaunay, but the itch to have her name above the door remained.
 ‘I was happy to give blood, sweat and tears,’ she says, ‘but at the end of the day I wanted to do it for myself.
 I wanted to spread my wings.’

 Furnished with Angela’s guidance, Pip and Gordy left their jobs and started the search for investment.
-It was fellow Great British Menu contestant and friend Selin Kiazim's woodfired cooking at a festival that inspired what would become its concept.
+It was fellow Great British Menu contestant and friend Selin Kiazim's wood-fire cooking at a festival that inspired what would become its concept.
 ‘Off I went on this culinary journey of cooking with fire,’ Pip says.
 ‘That’s where the style for Hicce began to grow.’
 In 2018, they opened Hicce – Latin for ‘in the moment’ – at the new Coal Drops Yard development in Kings Cross.
-A small plates, modern British menu with Japanese and Scandinavian twists, the focus remains on open fire cooking, though it has evolved (an initial determination to avoid keeping dishes on the menu has softened, in part thanks to the popularity of their miso butter potatoes).
+A small plates, modern British menu with Japanese and Scandinavian twists, the focus remained on open fire cooking, though it evolved (an initial determination to avoid keeping dishes on the menu softened, in part thanks to the popularity of their miso butter potatoes).
 Hicce was later joined by Hicce Mkt, a marketplace born out of lockdown selling artisanal products, and, then Islington pub Hicce Hart.
 ‘There’s nowhere nicer to be at a weekend than in a nice pub with your mates or family,’ Pip smiles, ‘with the fire on and decent food.
 Even if you drink or don’t drink, it doesn’t matter – it’s that nice environment, that buzzy atmosphere.
 It’s always been a part of my life.’